learn-co-curriculum/uci-mod-1-responsive-layout/README.md

 In the code above on line 2 we are setting the default size of our wrapper element to 90% width of the screen size.
 Then on line 6 we are changing the wrapper size to a fixed 960px when the screen size gets above 980px.

-Check out these code examples in the resource links at the bottom of thsi lesson.
+Check out these code examples in the resource links at the bottom of this lesson.

 ### Adjusting Column Size and Positioning

-Another common issue we battle when building responsive sites is how to handle multi column layouts on smaller devices.
-On a large screen having 3 columns across the page might look great, but on a smaller mobile device this will squish the content very tight.
-In these cases it is a common strategy to change the multi column layout into a single column layout.
-This can be achieved easily by changing floating columns to `float:none` on smaller devices and adjusting their widths accordingly.Let's look at some example code,
+Another common issue we battle when building responsive sites is handling multi-column layouts on smaller devices.
+On a large screen, having 3 columns across the page might look great, but on a smaller mobile device this will squish the content to be very narrow.
+In these cases, it is a common strategy to change the multi-column layout into a single column layout.
+This can be achieved easily by changing floating columns to `float:none` on smaller devices and adjusting their widths accordingly.
+Let's look at some example code,

 #### Desktop Down